-Applicants who are accepted to Bioengineering Summer Camp will be notified by email.
+Applicants who are accepted to Bioengineering Summer Camp will be notified by email the first week of June.
 The acceptance package will include detailed information about the camp schedule, lab safety information that must be read prior to the first day of camp, and a release form to be signed by the applicant’s parent or guardian.

 We will notify you if you have been awarded a scholarship.

 Thanks to our generous donors, a limited number of full and partial scholarships will be available to students whose families meet the Seattle Public Schools eligibility criteria for free and reduced meals.